pteich/slackstatus/README.md

 iconemoji: :monkey_face:
 ```

-You can also provide a specific path to your config file as `--config=/path/to/config`.
+It is also possible to provide a specific path to your config file as `--config=/path/to/config`.

-Get help on all available arguments:
+Get help on all available flags:
 ```shell
 slackstatus --help
 ```